Bunkai9448/digipet_PSP/RE_Guide.md

 gimconv "GIM_000000bd.GIM" -o "GIM_000000bd.PNG" -digi

 2. Edit GIM_000000bd.PNG with whatever graphic program you want.
-option A/ Work with PNG in 32bit PNG and save it in 8bit+Alpha
-option B/ Work with PNG in 32bit PNG, save it as Indexed and run it through https://tinypng.com/
+Work with PNG in 32bit PNG, save it as Indexed and run it through https://tinypng.com/

 3. Use GimConv to convert GIM_000000bd.PNG into a GIM
 gimconv "GIM_000000bd.PNG" -o "Edited_GIM_000000bd.GIM" -digi